Uniswap/org-v1/src/pages/docs/v2/03-oracles/01-guides/02-how-to-build-an-oracle-on-top-of-uniswap.md

 You may wish to use exponential moving averages where recent prices are more important than historical prices.
-However, note that putting more weight on recent prices makes the oracle cheaper to manipulate than weighting all measurements equally.
+However, note that putting more weight on recent prices makes the oracle cheaper to manipulate than weighting all price measurements equally.

-## No-maintenance approach with storage proofs

-TODO
+## Integrating the oracle

+Once you have determined your requirements, and written your oracle contract, you must integrate it into your own smart contracts.
+For more details, continue on to the next section.